Call to order: 01352 757777

 • Storage: Keep beet pulp in a non-freezing area.

-• Spoilage: In the summer, feed soaked beet pulp soon after soaking because it can spoil in less than a day due to weather temperature.
+• Spoilage: In the summer, feed soaked beet pulp soon after soaking because it can spoil in less than a day due to higher temperatures.

 • Freezing: In the winter, soak beet pulp in warm water to prevent it from freezing.